 Increasing employee morale

 Studies show that members of today's workforce are more interested in working for a purpose than ever before.
 Modern employees want to know that their roles at companies are helping others for the better.
-Hiring individuals with disabilities furthers this mission.
+Hiring individuals with disabilities advances this mission.

 Other than the fact that your business supports people with disabilities, the aspect of considering disabled people throughout the decision-making process of your business is also essential.
 It encourages employees to wake up every day and go to work, especially considering that some employees might have disabled loved ones at home.